 In order to understand the evolutionary implications of the relationship between steady-swimming performance and competitive ability, we should note that this expected relationship should hold across many ecological contexts (e.g. low and high predation environments), as long as steady-swimming performance (cruising) is important for maintaining energetic efficiency during resource acquisition.
 Whenever resource competition is important for overall fitness, this relationship should translate into a fitness advantage.
-However, as predation pressure increases, selection should favor fast-start ability, because it increases survival during predator attacks (Langerhans, 2009a).
-As a result, in high-predation environments, swimmers with better fast-start ability should have a fitness advantage despite potentially having lower competitive abilities.
-Because these two primary swimming modes cannot be optimized simultaneously in most fishes (Langerhans, 2010), fish inhabiting high- and low-predation environments differ predictably in overall performance (Ingley et al., 2016; Oufiero et al., 2011).
-Because of the correlation between swimming performance and body shape (Langerhans, 2009b), this evolutionary scenario should lead precisely to the pattern observed among several fishes, where populations living in low-predation environments generally show more streamlined body shapes whereas populations in high-predation environments have body shapes with more posterior allocation (smaller cranial region and larger caudal region; Gomes Jr. & Monteiro, 2008; Ingley et al., 2014; Langerhans et al., 2007; Langerhans et al., 2004; Langerhans & Makowicz, 2009).
+However, as predation pressure increases, selection should favour fast-start ability, because it increases survival during predator attacks (Langerhans, 2009a).
+As a result, in high-predation environments, swimmers with better fast-start ability should have a fitness advantage despite potentially having lower competitive ability.
+Because these two primary swimming modes cannot be optimized simultaneously in most fishes (Langerhans, 2010), fish inhabiting high- and low-predation environments differ predictably in overall performance (Oufiero et al., 2011; Ingley et al., 2016).
+Because of the correlation between swimming performance and body shape (Langerhans, 2009b), this evolutionary scenario should lead precisely to the pattern observed among several fishes, where populations living in low-predation environments generally show more streamlined body shapes, while populations in high-predation environments have body shapes with more posterior allocation - a smaller cranial region and larger caudal region (Langerhans et al., 2004, 2007; Gomes and Monteiro, 2008; Langerhans and Makowicz, 2009; Ingley et al., 2014).

-This evolutionary scenario assumes (i) that streamlining increases cruising ability, (ii) that better cruising abilities impart a competitive advantage, (iii) that posterior allocation increases fast starts, and (iv) that fast starts increase survival.
-Assumptions (i), (iii), and (iv) have been demonstrated experimentally (Langerhans, 2009a; Langerhans, 2009b; Langerhans et al., 2004) and our results indicate that assumption (ii) is true.
+This evolutionary scenario assumes that (i) streamlining increases cruising ability, (ii) better cruising ability imparts a competitive advantage, (iii) posterior allocation increases fast starts, and (iv) fast starts increase survival.
+Assumptions (i), (iii), and (iv) have been demonstrated experimentally (Langerhans et al., 2004; Langerhans, 2009a, 2009b) and our results indicate that assumption (ii) is true.
 The link between locomotor performance and total fitness (survivorship and lifetime fecundity) in the wild has never been empirically demonstrated.
 To the extent that higher growth rates increase an individual's fitness, our results suggest that streamlining may indeed impart a fitness advantage in the low-predation environments dominated by competition.
-In support of this conclusion, empirical evidence demonstrates that higher growth rates increase fecundity in the threespined stickleback, Gasterosteus aculeatus (Ali & Wootton, 1999; Huntingford et al., 2001) and that larger body sizes - which might be attained via faster growth - are positively related with fecundity in several livebearing fishes (Gomes Jr. & Monteiro, 2007; Martin et al., 2009; Zandonà et al., 2011).
-It is important to note that growth rates are not equivalent to fitness, as this would ignore the fitness components arising from predation, parasitism and sexual selection, in addition to the fact that selection may not always favor the fastest growth rate (Arendt & Reznick, 2005).
+In support of this conclusion, empirical evidence demonstrates that higher growth rates increase fecundity in the threespine stickleback, Gasterosteus aculeatus (Ali and Wootton, 1999; Huntingford et al., 2001) and that larger body sizes - which might be attained via faster growth - are positively related with fecundity in several livebearing fishes (Gomes and Monteiro, 2007; Martin et al., 2009; Zandonà et al., 2011).
+It is important to note that growth rates are not equivalent to fitness, as this would ignore the fitness components arising from predation, parasitism, and sexual selection, in addition to the fact that selection may not always favour the fastest growth rate (Arendt and Reznick, 2005).